aprilggg/MongoDB-AirBnB-analysis/README.md

 # MongoDB AirBnB Analysis

 ## Data Preparation
-*Please find the code we used for data preparation in preprocessing folder*
+*Please find the code we used for data preparation in the preprocessing folder*

 ### Listings:
 From listings of all four cities, removed columns that have over ⅖ of NULL values among the whole columns in any of the city.